Shante Carver

-Shante Carver (born February 12, 1971) is a former American football defensive end in the National Football League (NFL) for the Dallas Cowboys.
-He also was a member of the Memphis Maniax and Dallas Desperados.
-He played college football at Arizona State University.
+Shante Carver (born February 12, 1971) is an American former professional football player who was a defensive end for the Dallas Cowboys of the National Football League (NFL).
+He played college football for the Arizona State Sun Devils.
+He also played professionally for the Memphis Maniax and Dallas Desperados.

-Early years
+Early life

 Carver attended Lincoln High School, where he played football (defensive end / tight end) and basketball (center), receiving All-state honors as a senior in both sports.

 As a senior, he tallied 33 tackles, 5 sacks and 20 receptions for 452 yards.
 In basketball, he posted 21 and 24 rebounds in consecutive games.
 The Stockton Record named him its Male Athlete of the year and he also received the California Grid-Hoops player of the year award.

 College career

 Carver accepted a football scholarship from Arizona State University.
 As a redshirt freshman, he was named a starter at defensive end and became one of the best pass rushers in the nation.
 He registered 48 tackles (11 for loss), 10 sacks (school record for freshman), 14 quarterback pressures and 4 passes defensed.

 As a sophomore, he was dismissed from the school, for academic reasons, and he lost his mother to a terrible car crash as well as his grandmother (natural causes) all in a couple of months.
 Carver overcame all the setbacks and personal loss and was later admitted back into Arizona State University as a student athlete.
 He collected 39 tackles (16 for loss), 11 sacks, 20 quarterback pressures and 6 passes defensed.

 As a junior, he tallied 59 tackles (13 for loss), 10 sacks, 27 quarterback pressures, 2 passes defensed, 2 forced fumbles and one fumble recovery.

 Carver had a dominant senior season in which the defensive unit was nicknamed "Shante's Inferno".
 He led the team in tackles (79), tackles for loss (17), sacks (10.0) and quarterback pressures (25).
 He also had 4 passes defensed and 3 fumble recoveries.

 He was a four-year starter, that recorded double-figure sacks in each of his collegiate seasons, had 20-or-more quarterback pressures and was named the team defensive MVP, in all but his freshman year.
 He was a two-time All-American and All-Pac-10 and a finalist for the Outland Trophy.
 His athletic ability also allowed him to walk-on to the basketball team during the 1992–93 season, playing in 9 contests, while averaging 0.4 points and 0.8 rebounds per game.

 Carver finished his college career with 225 tackles, 41 sacks (school record), 86 quarterback pressures (school record), 57 tackles for loss, 16 passes defensed, 2 forced fumbles, 4 fumble recoveries and 5 blocked kicks.
 Most of his school records were broken by Terrell Suggs in 2002.

 In 2012, he was inducted into the Arizona State University Sports Hall of Fame.